j j "a t" cse. ucsc. edu

 B.S., Electrical Engineering, Universidad Iberoamericana ("La Ibero"), Mexico City, Mexico in 1977.
 M.S. and Ph.D., Electrical Engineering, University of Hawaii at Manoa in 1980 and 1983, respectively.

-He has coauthored the book Multimedia Communications: Protocols and Applications (Prentice-Hall), holds 45 U.S. patents and has published more than 450 papers on computer communication in journals, conferences, and books.
-Many of the papers he has published since joining UCSC are available on-line from the CCRG publications page.
+He has coauthored the book Multimedia Communications: Protocols and Applications (Prentice-Hall), holds 45 U.S. patents and has published more than 470 papers on computer communication in journals, conferences, and books.
 He is the co-recipient of the IEEE Fred W. Ellersick 2008 MILCOM Award for Best Unclassified Paper.
 He is also the co-recipient of Best Paper Awards at the European Wireless Conference 2010, IEEE MASS 2008, SPECTS 2007, IFIP Networking 2007, and IEEE MASS 2005 conferences; and of the Best Student Paper Award at the 1998 IEEE International Conference on Systems, Man, and Cybernetics.

-Dr. Garcia-Luna-Aceves has been Program Co-Chair of ADHOC-NOW 2009, the General Chair of the ACM MobiCom 2008 conference, the General Chair of the IEEE Second Annual IEEE Communications Society Conference on Sensor and Ad Hoc Communications and Networks (IEEE SECON 2005), Program Co-Chair of the ACM MobiHoc 2002 Conference and the ACM MobiCom 2000 Conference, Chair of the ACM SIG Multimedia, General Chair of the first ACM conference on multimedia: ACM MULTIMEDIA '93, Program Chair of the IEEE MULTIMEDIA '92 Workshop, General Chair of the ACM SIGCOMM '88 Symposium, and Program Chair of the ACM SIGCOMM '87 Workshop and the ACM SIGCOMM '86 Symposium.
+Dr. Garcia-Luna-Aceves is General Chair of ACM MSWiM 2015.
+He has been Technical Program Chair of IEEE ICNC 2015 , General Chair of IEEE MASS 2014 , Program Chair of ADHOC-NOW 2009, General Chair of ACM MobiCom 2008 , the General Chair of the IEEE Second Annual IEEE Communications Society Conference on Sensor and Ad Hoc Communications and Networks (IEEE SECON 2005), Program Co-Chair of the ACM MobiHoc 2002 Conference and the ACM MobiCom 2000 Conference, Chair of the ACM SIG Multimedia, General Chair of the first ACM conference on multimedia: ACM MULTIMEDIA '93, Program Chair of the IEEE MULTIMEDIA '92 Workshop, General Chair of the ACM SIGCOMM '88 Symposium, and Program Chair of the ACM SIGCOMM '87 Workshop and the ACM SIGCOMM '86 Symposium.
 He helped start the ACM SIG on Multimedia and has served in the Steering Commitee for the ACM MobiHoc Conference Series.
 He has also been a member of the program and organizing committees of numerous IFIP 6.5, ACM, IEEE, and SPIE conferences on computer communication, networks, and distributed systems.
 He has been on the editorial boards of the IEEE/ACM Transactions on Networking, the ACM Multimedia Systems Journal, and the Journal of High Speed Networks.

 He has served in the IEEE Internet Technology Award Committee, the IEEE Richard W. Hamming Medal Committee, and the National Research Council Panel on Digitization and Communications Science of the Army Research Laboratory Technical Assessment Board.